dasads44/GitTutorial/README.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-So we no we are on the branch called master, There are no commits yet and we now have two untracked files.
+So we no we are on the branch called master (This is the default branch), there are no commits yet and we now have two untracked files.
 In the next step we will look at how to add these files.

-# git add
+## git add

 The next step is to add some files to the staging area.
 Files in git can exist in three areas the working area, the staging area and the repository.
 Files in the working area can be modified and the changes will remain on the local machine until you add them to the staging area with `git add`.

 ```bash
 # Individual files can be added to the staging area.